 The 10-story building at 133-45 41st Avenue was designed by Berheimer Architecture with SLCE serving as executive architect.
 The site is bordered by College Point Boulevard, Main Street and the Long Island Rail Road.
 The project will comply with Enterprise Green Community Standards and will feature energy-efficient and sustainable enhancements, including rooftop photovoltaic solar panels, low-flow water fixtures, Energy Star appliances in all apartments and individual thermostatic climate controls with energy-efficient air conditioning units.

 The apartments will also have large reinforced windows to reduce noise from the nearby LIRR station.
 In the complex, 66 apartments will be reserved for very low-income seniors and 165 will be slated for low-, middle- and moderate-income households.
 One Flushing’s resident amenities include a gym, community room, laundry rooms, a 6,000-square-foot second-floor terrace and a green roof with rooftop farm.
-Additionally, the facility will provide up to 229 public parking spaces, which is more than currently available in the municipal lot.
+Additionally, the facility will provide up to 156 public parking spaces.

 “We’re very excited to collaborate with our partners, AAFE, HANAC, and the city to develop Muni Lot 3 in the heart of Queens,” said Monadnock Chairman Nick Lembo.
 “The Flushing community is so vibrant and we are ready to get to work in creating much-needed affordable housing, supportive services for seniors and business opportunities for local entrepreneurs.”